Ahmadu Fintiri

+Early life and education

+Fintiri was born on 27 October 1967 in Gulak, Madagali Local Government Area, Adamawa State, Nigeria.
+He attended Central Primary School, Gulak, from 1975 to 1981 and later studied at Government Day Secondary School, Gulak, and Government Secondary School, Michika, where he completed his secondary education.
+He obtained a bachelor's degree in History from the University of Maiduguri in 1992 and later earned a postgraduate diploma in Policy and Strategic Studies from the same university in 2004.

 Political career

 In the 9 March 2019 Adamawa State gubernatorial election and upon the completion of 28 March 2019 Adamawa State supplementary election, Fintiri was declared winner of the election, having polled 376,552 votes defeating the incumbent governor, Bindo Jibrilla of the All Progressive Congress, who polled 336,386 votes.

 He held a number of leadership positions in the House of Assembly before being elected Speaker, a position he held until 2015.
 Ahmadu Fintiri has twice been governor of Adamawa State.
 Following the impeachment of then-Governor Murtala Nyako in July 2014, he was appointed acting governor.
 He delegated control to Bala James Ngilari after three months.

 Governor

 On 9 March 2019, Ahmadu Fintiri, a member of the Peoples Democratic Party (PDP), was elected governor of Adamawa State.
 However, the election was declared inconclusive because the number of revoked ballots exceeded the margin between the winner and his closest opponent.

 In March 2024, Fintiri launched an empowerment cash support scheme aimed at small-scale entrepreneurs.